LoLA: Low-Rank Linear Attention With Sparse Caching: Mitigating Memory Collisions with Sparse Caching

 \section{Mitigating Memory Collisions with Sparse Caching}

-Associative memory systems with perfect recall allow stored keys to retrieve their own value.
-Similar to \eqref{eq:lin_attn_forward}, we use a given key as a query in linear attention's forward pass to verify this behavior with
+\paragraph{Identifying Difficult-to-Remember KV Pairs.} As our base assumption, strong associative memory systems should allow keys to retrieve their associated values.
+Online functions $m_t$ with perfect recall interpolate the online training set, defined as For perfect recall in linear attention, \eqref{eq:interpolate} translates to

-In practice, we observe that "memory collisions" often occur.
-This means non-orthogonal keys interfere with each other when forming the hidden state $\mathbf{H}_t$.
-We define the self-recall score of a given key-value pair as
+In practice, however, "memory collisions" prohibit ~\eqref{eq:property} from holding.
+Non-orthogonal keys interfere with each other when forming the hidden state $\mathbf{H}_t$.
+We measure the Self-Recall Error (SRE) to assess how well a past key can retrieve its associated value with

+This determines the error between the predicted value $\hat{\bm{v}}$ for a given key $\bm{k}$ and the ground truth value $\bm{v}$.
+In our particular implementation, we leverage linear attention with feature maps $\phi$; however, the SRE can be used to measure memory corruption for any $m_t$, such as other test-time training methods~\citep{atlas,tttdoneright,gateddeltanet}

+\paragraph{Method Overview.} We propose LoLA: a novel inference strategy that boosts the performance of hybrid linear attention models.
+LoLA addresses the limitations of previous linear attention mechanisms by integrating a sparse caching strategy at inference time.
+As illustrated in Figure~\ref{fig:3formsofmemory}, this method employs three memory systems to store long term associations \begin{enumerate} \item \textbf{Linear Attention} utilizes a finite-rank approximation to store an infinite amount of tokens. \item \textbf{Sliding Window Attention} provides full-rank attention scores for finite, local context. \item \textbf{Sparse Caching} identifies and stores key-value pairs that are challenging to remember, preventing memory collisions in linear attention. \end{enumerate}

-This determines the error between the predicted value for a given key and the ground truth value.
-In this work, we demonstrate that a ``self-recall check'' is useful to see if a key-value pair is properly stored.
-LoLA uses this scoring approach to decide which KV pairs should be stored separately in full-rank.
-Large scores indicate the severity of the memory collision.
-As a result, LoLA maintains the top-scoring KV pairs in a sparse cache.
+LoLA uses the self-recall error, \eqref{eq:score}, to decide which KV pairs should be stored separately in full-rank.
+Large errors indicate the severity of the memory collision.
+As a result, LoLA keeps the KV pairs with the largest error in a sparse cache.
 This limits the corruption of past memories and improves associative recall.

-\paragraph{Method Overview.} LoLA addresses the limitations of previous linear attention mechanisms by integrating a sparse caching strategy at inference time.
-This method employs three memory systems to approximate the softmax kernel effectively and better manage the hidden state \begin{enumerate} \item \textbf{Linear Attention} utilizes a finite-rank approximation to store an infinite amount of generic tokens. \item \textbf{Sliding Window Attention} provides full-rank attention scores for local context. \item \textbf{Sparse Caching} identifies and stores key-value pairs that are challenging to remember, maintaining high-fidelity representations for long-term dependencies. \end{enumerate}
+Additionally, with our chunkwise implementation, LoLA only updates the sparse cache after each chunk of tokens, dictated by the sliding window size.